Spy0x7/Spy0x7.github.io/_posts/2020-03-19-Hackthebox_Safe.md

 # [](#header-1)Safe -- Hack the Box write-up

 **Safe** is a _retired_ machine from Hack the Box.
-It is rated as a easy machine, however, the user own difficulty is rated medium-hard (probably for containing a ROP exploitable binary, uncommon in this platform).
+It is rated as a easy machine, however, the user own difficulty is rated medium-hard (probably for containing a ROP exploitable binary, uncommon in this platform.

 ![](https://raw.githubusercontent.com/Spy0x7/Spy0x7.github.io/master/assets/2020-03-19-Hackthebox_Safe/0.png)